ucsc-ospo/ucsc-ospo.github.io/content/event/20240523/index.md

 ## [Registration is open](https://docs.google.com/forms/d/e/1FAIpQLSdqdPz8vxGCC25yIdYPdfs4hAyuLN8PWYy1gVkFArHNjcLwBw/viewform?usp=sf_link)

+All are welcome to join!
+We ask that you register so we can have an estimate for catering.

 **Fun and informal event to celebrate open source at UCSC**
 - Includes food, time to mingle, and a chance to find out how you can get involved with open source projects
 - Time set aside for lightning talks (Let us know if you want to talk about your OS project!)